Hippocratic Utility and Status Quo Bias

-This violation of stochastic dominance is caused by the fact that Hippocratic utility penalizes deaths of people in different strata differently.
-The proponents of Hippocratic utility argue that this is what they indeed mean to do and claim that counting lives of some people more than other people is ethically well-motivated.
+This violation of stochastic dominance arises because Hippocratic utility penalizes deaths differently across strata.
+Proponents of Hippocratic utility argue that this is precisely their intention and that weighting some lives more heavily than others in this way is ethically well‑motivated.

-Based on this violation of dominance, \cite{gelman2024russian} argue that utility should depend only on the realized outcome, or only on the marginals (what is sometimes called ``stochastic potential outcomes'').
-Both of those proposals rule out Hippocratic utility because they lead to the decision $d=1$.
+Based on this violation of dominance, \cite{dawid2023personalised} ``argue that this approach is dangerously misguided and should not be used in practice.''
+Such objections have also been voiced by \cite{sarvet2025perspectives}. \cite{gelman2025russian} argue that utility should be defined directly as a function of the marginals of $P$ (what is sometimes called ``stochastic potential outcomes''), and not as a $P$-expectation of a function defined over $y$.
+This rules out Hippocratic utility because it leads to decision $d=1$.

-\subsection{Choice Indeterminacy}
+\section{Choice Indeterminacy}

-It has also been noticed that if only marginals of $P$ are known, the decision criterion does not offer any clear advice to the decision maker.
+It has also been noticed that if only the marginals of $P$ are known, the decision criterion does not offer any clear advice to the decision maker.
 As we showed in the example above, not all probability measures $P\in \cP$ lead to the same decision because expected utility depends on the correlation structure of $P$.
-In our example, if $P\in \cP$ and $P^{01}=0$, then no matter how high $\lambda$ is, it is optimal to choose $d=1$, while for all other $P\in \cP$ the decision $d=0$ is taken for high enough values of $\lambda$.
+In our example, if $P\in \cP$ and $P^{10}=0$, then no matter how high $\lambda$ is, it is optimal to choose $d=1$, while for all other $P\in \cP$ the decision $d=0$ is taken for high enough values of $\lambda$.

 Thus, the decision will depend on a ``free parameter.''
-To proceed, we could choose $P\in \cP$ to minimize regret, like \cite{ben2024policy}.
+To proceed, we could choose $P\in \cP$ to minimize regret, as in \cite{ben2024policy}.
 Or we could instead use maxmin expected utility: $\max_{d\in \{0, 1\}} \min_{P\in \cP} \bE_P \ u(d, y^0, y^1).$ We could also assume that $P$ is a product measure.
 Or we could use maxmax utility.
 There are infinitely many possibilities\ldots

-Each of these ways to choose the free parameter will lead to a different decision rule.
+Each of these ways of choosing the free parameter leads to a different decision rule, reflecting a different normative stance.
 And the choice between these rules is not based on the data at hand, and not even on the value of $\lambda$, but rather on some other reasoning.